Spin waves in bilayers of transition-metal dichalcogenides: Antiferromagnetically coupled bilayers

 When the above defined system is in an external magnetic field applied along the in-plane easy axis ($z$ axis), one may expect in general three different stable spin configurations in the bilayer; (i) antiferromagnetic state with the spins of the bottom layer oriented say along $+z$ axis and of the top layer along $-z$ axis, respectively, (ii) spin-flop (canted) phase with the spins of the two monolayers oriented in the atomic planes at an angle $\chi$ to the $z$ axis, and (iii) the ferromagnetic phase with the spins of both layers oriented along the $z$ axis (this corresponds to $\chi =0$).
 The transition from antiferromagnetic to spin-flop phase occurs at $h=h_{\rm {sf}}$ (see Appendix A), with

-for $2{\xi}J_2-D_z >0$, where $\xi$ denotes the structure factor, $\xi =3$ and $\xi =1$ for the H and T phases, respectively.
+for $4{\xi}J_2-D_z >0$, where $\xi$ denotes the structure factor, $\xi =3$ and $\xi =1$ for the H and T phases, respectively.
 The spin-flop phase appears in the range of magnetic fields $h_{\rm {sf}}< h < h_s$, where $h_s$ is the threshold magnetic field (the saturation field), at which the transition from the spin-flop phase to the ferromagnetic one occurs (see Appendix A),

-If $D_z=0$, then $h_{\rm sf}=0$ and $h_s=2S{\xi}J_2$.
-Note, that the spin-flop phase appears when $2{\xi}J_2>D_z$, while in the opposite case, $2{\xi}J_2<D_z $, there is a direct transition from the antiferromagnetic to ferromagnetic phase (there is then no spin-flop phase).
+If $D_z=0$, then $h_{\rm sf}=0$ and $h_s=4S{\xi}J_2$.
+Note, that in a general case the spin-flop phase appears when $4{\xi}J_2>D_z$, while in the opposite case, $4{\xi}J_2<D_z $, there is a direct (metamagnetic) transition) from the antiferromagnetic to ferromagnetic phase (there is then no spin-flop phase).
+In the systems considered here $D_z$ is very small, much smaller than $J_2$.
+Accordingly, the spin-flop field $h_{\rm {sf}}$ is also very small, so there is no metamagnetic transition and the antiparallel configuration may occur in a very narrow range of magnetic field and also at very low temperatures.